astashov/liftosaur/blog/docs/index.md

 - `completedReps[n]` or `cr[n]` - number of completed reps for an N set.
 - `RPE[n]` - if exercise has RPE - the RPE expression that's required for an N set.
 - `completedRPE[n]` - if exercise has RPE, and the set is marked as Log RPE - RPE that user entered for an N set.
+- `timers[n]` - if the exercise sets have explicit timer set up - value of that timer
 - `rm1` - 1 Rep Max of a current exercise.
 You can set it in the Exercise Stats section (if you tap on exercise name on the workout screen)
 - `day` - current day number, starting from 1.
 - `week` - for multi-week programs - current week number, starting from 1.